Algebraic supergroups and Harish-Chandra pairs over a commutative ring: Algebraic supergroups and Harish-Chandra pairs

 Note $ \mathbf{P}(\G) = (G, \mathfrak{g}) $.
 We aim to show that the affine Hopf superalgebra $\A(G,\mathfrak{g})$, which is constructed from this last Harish-Chandra pair as in the previous subsection, is naturally isomorphic to the present $\A$.
 By using the Hopf pairing above and the notation \eqref{eq:quotient_map}, we define

 where $a \in \A$, $x \in \U$.
 Note that $\mathrm{Hom}_J(\U,C)$ has the Hopf superalgebra structure which is transferred from $\A(G,\mathfrak{g})$ thorough $\eta$ (see \eqref{eq:A(G,g)Hom_J(U,C)}), and which is presented by the formulas given in Proposition \ref{prop:transferred_structures} with the obvious modification.
 (To answer a question by the referee we remark here that our $\eta'$ above is essentially the same, up to sign, as the existing ones such as $\eta^*$ in \cite[Page 133, lines 2--3]{CCF}.
-See \cite[Remark 1]{M2} for the difference of sign-rule.)
+The authors will discuss the difference of sign somewhere else.)

 \begin{prop} $\eta'$ is an isomorphism of Hopf superalgebras. \end{prop} \begin{proof} Using Lemma \ref{lem:UA_paring(2)} one computes in the same way as proving Proposition \ref{prop:transferred_structures} (2) so that